 I give crostini cooking options for the air fryer, grill, and oven in the recipe card below.

-Serve these vegan tomato bruschetta canapés at your next summer gathering.
+Serve these vegan tomato bruschetta canapés at your next summer gathering or vegan potluck.
 I can’t think of a better way to use up those tomatoes overflowing at the farmers market and in your neighbors’ gardens.
 When tomatoes are at their seasonal best, we need to enjoy every second of it.

 Disclosure: Post contains Amazon affiliate links.